Introduction

 For Cosigners

-If the borrower pays less than owed, then it is listed by the creditor as “settled for less than full balance.”
+If the borrower pays less than they owe, the creditor lists the account as ‘settled for less than full balance.’

 This adverse comment is on both credit reports.